tasmota/docs/docs/TuyaMCU.md

 Once set, try `dimmer 100` in the Console and check if the brightness of bulb is same is the same as when the maximum was set using hardware buttons.

+!!! warning
+    Some Tuya devices automatically send the state of a dimmer after a power off.
+Tasmota could misunderstand the command and try to turn on the light even with `SetOption20` and `SetOption54` enabled.

 ### Dual Dimmer
 To enable a dual dimmer setup assign fnId's: